Website Design Pricing in South Africa

 How much does web design cost in South Africa in 2026?

-The final price depends on four primary factors: the number and complexity of pages, the depth of CMS and backend functionality, the number of third-party integrations required, and the level of custom UI/UX design work.
-Unlike template-based agencies, our pricing reflects genuine engineering effort — every component is hand-coded in TypeScript and optimised for performance.
+The final price depends mainly on four things: page count and complexity, the depth of CMS and backend functionality, the number of third-party integrations required, and the level of custom UI/UX design work.
+Unlike template-based agencies, our pricing reflects the amount of custom development involved.

 What's included in the price?
 Are there any hidden costs?

-Our quotes are fully transparent with zero hidden costs.
-Every proposal includes a detailed line-item breakdown covering design, development, CMS setup, SEO configuration, hosting for the first year, SSL certificate, analytics integration, and post-launch support.
-You see exactly what you're paying for before committing.
+Our quotes are transparent and itemised.
+Every proposal includes a line-item breakdown covering design, development, CMS setup, SEO configuration, hosting for the first year, SSL certificate, analytics integration, and post-launch support.
+You can see what you are paying for before committing.

-The only costs outside the initial build are optional: ongoing maintenance retainers (from R1,500/month for Essential), domain renewal (typically R150–R300/year), and any add-on features you choose to include (chatbots, booking systems, multi-language support).
-We will never surprise you with unexpected invoices during or after the project.
+The only costs outside the initial build are optional.
+These usually include ongoing maintenance retainers (from R1,500/month for Essential), domain renewal (typically R150-R300/year), and any add-on features such as chatbots, booking systems, or multilingual support.
+We keep those optional items clear in the proposal.

 Can I pay in instalments or phases?

-For larger enterprise projects, we can structure payments across more milestones aligned with sprint deliverables.
-This phased approach means you never pay for work that hasn't been delivered and approved.
-We also offer the option to launch an MVP first and add features incrementally, spreading investment across your cash flow cycle.
+For larger enterprise projects, we can spread payments across more milestones aligned with sprint deliverables.
+This phased approach makes the project easier to manage financially, and we can also scope an MVP first if that fits your budget better.

 Why is custom web design more expensive than a template?

-A template website costs less upfront because you're paying for assembly, not engineering.
+A template website costs less upfront because you are paying for assembly, not custom development.
 An agency installs a pre-built theme, swaps placeholder text for your content, and adjusts colours.
-This takes 2–5 days of work.
-Custom development, by contrast, involves 6–12 weeks of architectural planning, UI/UX design, TypeScript engineering, testing, and performance optimisation — every component built specifically for your business.
+That can be done quickly.
+Custom development, by contrast, involves planning, UI/UX design, engineering, testing, and performance work around your specific business needs.

 What are the risks of choosing the cheapest option?